HeidiW/HeidiW/README.md

 - 🌊 Save our oceans
 - 🤔 I’m looking for help with building a site using Hugo
 - 💬 Ask me about career switching, code bootcamps, video, or anything else✌
-- 📫 How to reach me: heidi.williamsfoy at gmail dot com
+- 📫 How to reach me: see left rail 👈🏽
 - ⚡ Fun fact: I have taken a swim in the Dead Sea 😵

 **Community**